viam-modules/event-manager/README.md

 ```

 Note that if Viam data capture is enabled for the Readings() method, tabular data will be captured in this format for any triggered events.
+This is required in order to use the do_command() get_triggered command.

 ## Viam event-manager Service Configuration